 The San Joaquin Valley Air Basin (Valley) faces unique and unprecedented air quality challenges in attaining National Ambient Air Quality Standards (NAAQS).
 The San Joaquin Valley Air Pollution Control District (District) must explore all available emission reduction opportunities in order to demonstrate attainment for multiple federal ozone and PM2.5 standards in the coming years.
-In an effort to leave no stone unturned, the District conducted a study to identify how to best promote lower emission asphalt production practices.
-Using warm mix asphalt (WMA) instead of hot mix asphalt (HMA) results in lower temperatures required for production, storage, and transport.
+In an effort to "leave no stone unturned," the District conducted a study to assess whether warm mix asphalt (WMA) use would result in significant emission reductions throughout the District and identify and address any barriers to adoption.
+Using WMA instead of hot mix asphalt (HMA) results in lower temperatures required for production, storage, and transport.
 This can lead to less fuel consumption, resulting in potential cost savings and emissions reductions.
 The District collaborated with asphalt industry stakeholders and policy makers in developing this further study in order to gain an understanding of the use of warm mix technologies in the Valley and identify potential opportunities and barriers for adoption of this technology.
 As a result of this effort, the District found the following: